kayfgit/kayfgit/README.md

 # About Me
 - Sup, I'm Ian (Kayf) Guimarães and I build everything remotely interesting that comes to mind.

-- I am currently based in Brazil and focused on building projects that are either for goofing around or make current methods more efficient.
+- I am currently based in Brazil and focused on building projects that are either for goofing around or making current methods more efficient.

 # Contact